pierre-vigier/Perl6-Math-Matrix/README.md

 #### [add scalar](#add)

-When adding a single number to the matrix, it will be added to every [element](#element).
-If you provide a row or column number it will be only added to that row or column.
-In case you provide both, only a single element gets a different value in the result matrix.
+When adding a single number to the matrix (providing one argument), the number will be added to every [element](#element) of the matrix.
+If you additionally provide a row or column number, only in that row or column, every element gets added to.
+In case you provide row and column numbber (three args), only a single element of the result matrix might be different.

     $matrix.add( $number );       # adds number to every element
     $matrix + $number;            # works too